Hyundai Kona Electric range, battery & charging

 Hyundai Kona Electric range

 There’s no doubt range anxiety is becoming less of an issue across the board as battery technology for electric cars develops.
-Indeed, the 279-mile range of the Kona’s largest battery seems somehow to cross a threshold of acceptability – giving electric-car drivers a similar amount of freedom to travel as a typical tank of fossil fuel.
+Indeed, the 279-mile range of the Kona’s battery seems to cross a threshold of acceptability – giving electric-car drivers a similar amount of freedom to travel as a typical tank of fossil fuel.

 Big batteries take longer to charge than small ones, and it would take more than 30 hours to charge the Kona Electric’s 64kWh unit with the supplied cable using a three-pin domestic socket.